Monotonicity of Fitness Landscapes and Mutation Rate Control: Introduction

-The seminal mathematical work to investigate biological mutation is by Ronald Fisher \cite{Fisher30}, who considered mutation as a random motion in Euclidean space, the points of which are vectors representing collections of phenotypic traits of organisms.
-Using the geometry of Euclidean space, Fisher showed that probability of adaptation decreases exponentially as a function of mutation size (defined using the ratio of mutation radius and distance to the optimum), and concluded therefore that adaptation is more likely to occur by small mutations.
-Several studies, however, suggested that large mutations can be quite frequent in nature, thereby prompting re-examination of the theory \cite{Orr05}.
-Thus, Kimura \cite{Kimura80} extended the theory to take into account differences in probabilities of fixation for mutations of small and large size.
-Subsequently Orr \cite{Orr98} considered the effect of mutation across several replications.
-Interestingly, while he had a critical role in developing mathematical theory around discrete alleles, Fisher in his geometric model uses Euclidean space, which is uncountably infinite and unbounded.
-That this is an important issue became apparent only after the realisation that biological evolution occurs in a countable or even finite space of discrete molecular sequences \cite{Smith70}.
-However, subsequent geometric models based on Fisher's, while they have explicitly modelled discrete mutational steps (e.g. \cite{Orr02}), continue to assume that they occur within the same infinite Euclidean space.
-This issue may contribute to the fact that the predictions of such models have at best only been partially verified in actual biological systems \cite{McDonald11, Bataillon11, Kassen06, Rokyta08}.
-One of the contributions of the current work is that we consider mutation using the geometry of other spaces, and in particular the geometry of a Hamming space, which is finite and leads to a radically different view about the role of large mutations.
+The seminal mathematical work to investigate biological mutation is by Ronald \citet{Fisher30}, who considered mutation as a random motion in Euclidean space, the points of which are vectors representing collections of phenotypic traits of organisms.
+Using the geometry of Euclidean space, Fisher showed that probability of adaptation decreases exponentially as a function of mutation size (defined using the ratio of mutation radius and distance to the optimum), and concluded, therefore, that adaptation is more likely to occur by small mutations.
+Several studies, however, suggested that large mutations can be quite frequent in nature, thereby prompting re-examination of the theory \citep{Orr05}.
+Thus, \citet{Kimura80} extended the theory to take into account differences in probabilities of fixation for mutations of small and large size.
+Subsequently \citet{Orr98} considered the effect of mutation across several replications.
+Interestingly, while Fisher had a critical role in developing mathematical theory around discrete alleles, in his geometric model he used Euclidean space of traits as the domain of mutation, which is uncountably infinite and unbounded.
+This important issue only became apparent after the realisation that biological evolution occurs in a countable or even finite space of discrete molecular sequences \citep{Smith70}.
+However, subsequent geometric models based on Fisher's, while explicitly modelling discrete mutational steps \citep[e.g.][]{Orr02}, continue to assume that they occur within the same infinite Euclidean space.
+This issue may contribute to the fact that the predictions of such models have at best only been partially verified in actual biological systems \citep{McDonald11,Bataillon11,Kassen06,Rokyta08}.
+In this and previous work, we consider mutation using the geometry and combinatorics of Hamming spaces \citep{Belavkin_etal11:_ecal11,Belavkin11:_itw11}, which are finite, and this leads to a radically different view about the role of large mutations.